heathhenley/AOC/2015/README.md

 with the input nodes, and push anything that depends on them to a queue, and so on, and then resolve in order so you don't have to do weird iterations and checking.

+UPDATE: Got it set up with the recursive solution, way cleaner - but I bet it would hit a wall with a larger input and would have to be rewritten to be iterative again.
+Wish I had thought of that first as it's much nicer and was a bit easier to debug.